rubyworks/clik/README.md

 to print something out yourself.
 In fact, if you really want to *do it right*, create a manpage with [ronn](git://github.com/rtomayko/ronn.git) or [md2man](https://github.com/sunaku/md2man), and impress your friends.
-It's a much better approach then jamming all that verbage into you command line options parser code.
+It's a much better approach then jamming all that verbiage into you command line options parser code.

 ### Ask and you shell receive